ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Exception: Foo "Oh no!".
 ```

-Here, we add a variant `Foo` to the type `exn`, and create a function that will
+Here, we add a variant `Foo` to the type `exn` and create a function that will
 raise this exception.
 Now, how do we handle exceptions?
 The construct is `try
 ... with ...`: